-Heat in Rome is normal in summer.
-In some years it gets very hot in mid-June, in other years only at the end of July.
+The heat in Rome in summer is normal.
+In some years it gets very hot as early as mid-June, in other years not until the end of July.

-In Rome, the heat is normal and Rome and the Romans are prepared for the heat.
-But beware!
-You are not allowed to enter the monumental fountains, there are high penalties!
+In Rome, heat is normal and Rome and the Romans are prepared for it.
+But be careful!
+Do not step into the monumental fountains or you will be fined!

 Hotel selection

-When it’s hot in the summer, air-conditioned rooms are important.
-It is best if the hotel is in the area of the city center, between Piazza del Popolo and Piazza Venezia, then you can also rest during the day for an hour in the hotel.
+When it’s hot in summer, rooms with air conditioning are important.
+Ideally, the hotel should be located in the city center, between Piazza del Popolo and Piazza Venezia, so you can relax in the hotel for a while during the day.
 Read our information about hotels in Rome.

-What to do when it’s hot in Rome · Siesta
+What to do in Rome in the heat

 There is no siesta for the working people in Rome.
 This is not a problem as they usually work in air-conditioned rooms.
 The Romans take a break for lunch, usually for one hour starting between 12:30 and 1 pm.

-For the visitors of the city a siesta is of course very pleasant.
-After a busy morning program, avoid the biggest heat of the day and take a rest.
+Visitors to the city should plan a siesta on hot days.
+After a strenuous morning program, you can escape the heat of the day and get some rest.

-These are our favorites for a siesta in Rome:
+These are our favorite places to take a siesta in Rome:

 1. The baths of Diocletian

-In the Museum you can see remains of the old baths, as well as various courtyards and an exhibition about the emergence and spread of the Latin script.
+Inside the museum you can see the remains of the ancient baths, various courtyards and an exhibition on the creation and spread of the Latin alphabet.
 Particularly impressive is the cloister built by Michelangelo.
-In this enormous cloister you can find wonderful places where you can relax, and there is almost ever a breeze.
+In this huge cloister you will find wonderful places to rest and there is almost always a light breeze.

-Opening hours baths of Diocletian: from Tuesday to Sunday 9 am – 7:30 pm Entrance Baths of Diocletian
+Opening hours of the museum: from Tuesday to Sunday 9:30 am – 7 pm

 2. The catacombs

-The catacombs are a great way to cool off in the summer.
-The catacombs of Calixtus on the via Appia Antica have a beautiful park where you can relax before or after the visit.
-Also in the Church of Saint Sebastian at the catacombs of Saint Sebastian, it is pleasantly fresh.
+The catacombs are a good way to cool off.
+The Calixtus Catacombs on the Via Appia Antica have a beautiful park where you can spend time before or after visiting the catacombs.
+The Basilica of San Sebastiano is also pleasantly cool.

-You get to the catacombs by bus 118 from Piazza Venezia and by bus 218 from San Giovanni.
-Also the violet hop on hop off line of Bigbus goes to the catacombs.
+To get to the catacombs, take bus 118 from Piazza Venezia and the Colosseum or bus 218 from San Giovanni.

 Opening hours of Calixtus catacombs: 9 am-12, 2-5 pm.
-Wednesday closed
+Wednesday closed, reservation is recommended!

-Opening hours St. Sebastian catacombs: 10 am-4:30 pm.
-Sunday day of rest
+Opening hours St. Sebastian catacombs: 9:30 am-5 pm.
+Reservation is recommended!

 More about the catacombs on the Appian way.